mcnallyg1/git-practice/README.md

 **Add your name to names.txt**

 See your changes made in names.txt
 ```
 git diff
 ```

-This pulls the latest changes from GitHub repo
+Pulls the latest changes from GitHub repo
 ```
 git pull origin master
 ```